 Jason W. Hale, MA

 I am a member of the Prairie Band Potawatomi Nation.
-Since joining the Center for American Indian Community Health research team in 2012, I have contributed on multiple levels to American Indian focused tobacco cessation, weight loss, breast cancer, environmental, and education projects that have led to the development of culturally-tailored health interventions and programming.
+Since joining the Center for American Indian Community Health (CAICH) research team in 2012, I have contributed on multiple levels to American Indian focused tobacco cessation, weight loss, breast cancer, environmental, and education projects that have led to the development of culturally-tailored health interventions and programming.
 I have coordinated outreach events that educate, recruit, and connect American Indian communities with research and researchers.
-I have managed an internship program that has provided American Indian students with health research experiences.
+I have also managed an internship program that has provided American Indian students with health research experiences.
 My goals continue to include health equity for marginalized peoples through research and education.
-I currently serve as the Assistant Director of Community Engagement and Education.

 Charley S. Lewis, MPH